 Only 23% of the world’s parliamentarians are women and there are only 10 female heads of state globally.
 Fewer than 3% of CEOs heading the world’s 500 leading corporations are women.

 Global #GirlsTakeover action

-Girls from around the world will be participating in a girls’ rights rally at the summit, as well as taking part in a series of historic “takeovers” of positions held by influential Parisians, including the Minister of Sport and the Secretary General of the Organisation for Economic Co-operation and Development (OECD).
+Girls from around the world participated in a girls’ rights rally at the summit, as well as taking part in a series of historic “takeovers” of positions held by influential Parisians, including the Minister of Sport and the Secretary General of the Organisation for Economic Co-operation and Development (OECD).

-The action is part of a global day of takeovers organised by Plan International in which girls in more than 60 countries will take over from prime ministers, mayors and CEOs.
+The action was part of a global day of takeovers organised by Plan International in which girls in more than 60 countries took over from prime ministers, mayors and CEOs.